scp-079/scp-079-id/README.md

 # SCP-079-ID

-This bot is used to get the ID of user, channel, and group on Telegram.
+With this program, you can create a Telegram bot to check the user ID, group ID, channel ID, and the Data Center to which the user belongs.

 ## How to use